-- Continued research and product development work by us and our subsidiaries, Embryome Sciences and ESI; - Conducting new clinical trials of Hextend and PentaLyte . - General and administrative expenses. •
+- Continued research and product development work by us and our subsidiaries, Embryome Sciences, ESI, and BioTime Asia, or by Cell Cure Neurosciences, Limited; - Conducting new clinical trials of Hextend and PentaLyte; - General and administrative expenses.

 We are making the discount offer to raise additional capital without significant dilution of the ownership interests of existing shareholders or warrant holders since the exercise of warrants in the discount offer will not involve the issuance of new warrants.
 Warrant holders who exercise their warrants will be able to purchase shares at a price below market without incurring broker's commissions.
 Because participation in the discount offer is optional, warrant holders may still elect to continue to hold their warrants without exercising them at this time, or they may sell them on the NYSE Amex from time to time.